A BRIEF HISTORY OF THE SCHOOL

 2000: The Matthews Centre, more commonly known as the Tech block was dedicated to the memory of Gary Matthews, Vice Chair of Governors 1993 to 1999.

 2009: The Hands Building was officially opened on Wednesday 31 March.

 2010: The original School on the Hilltop redevelopment was completed in June 2010.

-2015: The opening of the IBarn and major refurbishments to music will celebrated in September.
+2015: The opening of the IBarn and major refurbishments to Music.

 2018: #OurBigOutdoors for sport and recreation at TGS.